 Going to a funeral (v.
 2) is better than attending a feast since it keeps one in touch with the inevitability of death.
 Many people will simply not talk about death.
-They may be the life of any party (the central figure who draws attention to himself with much joking and laughing), but it is difficult if not impossible to focus their attention on serious matters, particularly the reality of death.
+They may be the life of any party with much joking and laughing, but it is difficult if not impossible to draw their attention to serious matters, particularly the reality of death.
 They avoid such discussions, or else make inappropriate jokes about death and dying.